What is Otherworld?

 Leading can be used to take characters and animals to other locations, including buildings.
 Currently leading doesn't require the person's consent, so there's no way to stop it from happening.
 (It's completely based on an honor system.)
 However, if a character doesn't have drinking water, they will refuse to follow.

 When traveling in groups, leading can be used as a means to conserve AP because only the leader spends AP, while the person being lead travels free (they do gain hunger and thirst).
-The person lead must fill the travel requirements for the location, but they can be lead into zones that they haven't unlocked yet.
+The person lead must fill the travel requirements of the target location.
+When you attempt to initiate travel, if you have any followers who are refusing to follow due to lack of water or who do not fill the requirements, you are prompted whether to leave them behind or cancel traveling.

 Scouting reveals the travel requirements for a particular location.
 Once you have filled the travel requirements, you can travel to that location.
 The first time you travel to a location, exploration AP is added to the cost.
 After that, you can travel to it at any time as long as you continue to have the required equipment.